ePages-de/epages-docs/_posts/2015-08-04-creating-systems-with-pipelining.md

 The loaded ISO files are preseed values for the specified OS that include all information the installation process process needs to install the OS.
 At the moment Centos 6/7 and Debian 7/8 are supported from our side.
 After the installation, we have a first simple not very specialised system that could now be used.
-Now some magic Jenkins jobs do the trick and specialise the system.
+Some magic Jenkins jobs do the trick and specialise the system now.

 # Specialisation

-Now you can explore your creativity.
+Here you can explore your creativity.
 Many jobs are available: from [security related configurations](https://www.linode.com/docs/security/securing-your-server) over installing of different software to installing our full ePages to a system with a specific version or project specific configurations.
 In our situation it depends on the use case.
-For example internal development systems have other security related configurations then external systems, or test and live systems can have project specific configurations depending on what our customers need.
+For example internal development systems have other security related configurations than external systems, or test and live systems can have project specific configurations depending on what our customers need.

 # The pipeline